leffjesh/whippet/README.md

 ##Requirements

 You must have ArcGIS installed in order to use this.
 Developed with ArcGIS 10.2.2 install, but probably works on older versions.
+If you are using a raster for you site value layer, then you must have the Spatial Analyst toolbox available for checkout.

 ##Setup/Installation